anaceres/Testing/README.md

 This documentation includes:

-*The Core Idea: GEF Services
+* 1. The Core Idea: GEF Services
+**  i.
 Software Containerization with Docker
 GEF Demo Services and Services for Internal Use
 GEF Service Metadata
 The GEF Testing Instance